iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/HEADERS_v0.24.md

 Multiple calls join the values with commas according to the HTTP spec.

+The same helper can be used with typed headers such as `ResponseHeaders::Server` to avoid string concatenation by hand.

 ## Cookie Builder

 `SetCookie` exposes a builder style API for generating `Set-Cookie` headers.